tombenke/seneca-logtrans-plugin/README.md

 2. If the `filterFun` is defined, then calls it with the normalized log entry as a parameter.
    If this function returns with `false`, then finishes the processing of the log entry. if `true`, then continues with step 3.
 3. If the `processFun` is defined, then calls it with the normalized log entry.
-   The use can define within this function, what to do with the log entry (print, save, etc.).
+   This function defines actually what to do with the log entry (print, save, etc.).

 To load the plugin: